Xi shakes up China's military by rethinking how to fight and win future wars - ExBulletin

 Chinese military experts say the reorganization strengthens Xi's direct control over the PLA's strategic capabilities and underscores China's ambitions to better master AI and other new technologies to prepare for what she calls it the intelligent warfare of the future.

-The restructuring follows Xi's sweeping corruption purge of the PLA last year, which ensnared powerful generals and undermined the Rocket Force, an elite branch overseeing the country's rapidly expanding arsenal.
-China's nuclear and ballistic missiles.
+Restructuring follows Xis radical purge of corruption within the PLA last year that ensnared powerful generals and undermined the Rocket Force, an elite branch overseeing China's rapidly expanding arsenal of nuclear and ballistic missiles.

 The Information Support Force will be led by senior generals from the now-defunct SSF.

-Note: Editor's note: Register for CNN Newsletter Meanwhile in China which explores what you need to know about the country's rise and its impact on the world.